Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/css.rst

 * Don't use the `descendant combinator`_, for example ".class1 .class2".
 It hurts performances because when the browser gets to "class2", it will have to recursively find all its ancestors to see if they are "class1".
 * For the same performance reason, don't use the `child combinator`_, for example ".class1 > .class2".
 * Instead, use a single specific class name that targets precisely what you want.
-* Always make sure the rules you are using work on our list of :ref:`supported browsers <user_supported_browers>`.
+* Always make sure the rules you are using work on our list of :ref:`supported browsers <user_supported_browsers>`.
 To do that you can check with the `Can I use`_ website.

 Resources